Is Bali Safe for Travelers?

 Currency Exchange Scam

-The scam involves them initially counting the money and then handing it over to you for verification, dividing it into different piles.
+The scam involves them dividing the money into different piles, counting one pile, and then handing it over to you for verification.
 As you count the second pile of money, they retrieve the first one to “recount it”, but this time they drop some bills under the table.

 They do it so quickly that you won’t realize.
 When they return the money to you, you mistakenly believe you are receiving the same amount as you initially counted, so you don’t recount.